-In cases where the parent obligated to pay child support falls into the state’s lower income guidelines, additional calculations are necessary to determine child support.
+In cases where the parent obligated to pay child support falls into the state’s lower-income guidelines, additional calculations are necessary to determine child support.

 Paying and Collecting Child Support

 The Missouri Department of Social Services (DSS) Family Support Payment Center (FSPC) distributes child support collections received from the parent obligated to pay child support.
-Child support payments can be setup with the FSPC as employer payroll deduction, automatic bank withdraw, or by direct payment from the parent obligated to pay child support.
+Child support payments can be set up with the FSPC as employer payroll deduction, automatic bank withdraw, or by direct payment from the parent obligated to pay child support.

 Consequences of Child Support Non-Payment

-There are consequences if the parent obligated to pay child support fails to make payments, even if the reason of non-payment is due to unauthorized restricted visitation of the child.
+There are consequences if the parent obligated to pay child support fails to make payments, even if the reason for non-payment is due to unauthorized restricted visitation of the child.
 Consequences may include seizure of income tax refunds, seizure of property, negative credit bureau reports, loss of driver’s license, loss of professional licenses, loss of hunting/fishing license, and jail time.

 Custodial parents that do not receive ordered child support should not restrict visitation with the non-custodial parent.
-Such restrictions can violate a court-ordered custody/visitation agreement and result in consequences that may include transfer of custody to the other parent.
+Such restrictions can violate a court-ordered custody/visitation agreement and result in consequences that may include the transfer of custody to the other parent.